nguyenphuminh/JeChain/CONTRACT.md

 ## Using Jelscript to create smart contracts
 Jelscript is basically a small low-level language used to create smart contracts on JeChain.

+### Gas
+For every instructions, your balance will be decreased by 1 to pay for the gas fee, ensuring that there will never be infinite loops.

 ### Data types
 There are not any "real" data type in JeChain.
 You can use numbers and words (string with no whitespace) and there is no proper string because you don't really need strings.